alexeevit/psystem/README.md

 That's a quite simple prototype of a payment system with 4 different types of transactions.

-- Authorize: hold the money on the customer's account (we mock calls to customer's bank, take a look at ProcessAuthorizeTransactionService)
+- `Authorize` — hold the money on the customer's account (we mock calls to customer's bank, take a look at ProcessAuthorizeTransactionService)
-- Capture: move authorized money from the customer's account to the merchant's account
+- `Capture` — move authorized money from the customer's account to the merchant's account
-- Refund: move captured money back from the merchant's account to the customer's account
+- `Refund` — move captured money back from the merchant's account to the customer's account
-- Void: invalidate an auhtorize transaction
+- `Void` — invalidate an auhtorize transaction

 For now we have web interface at: /admin (use seeds or create an instance of Admin)